Free Dining Returns To Walt Disney World For A Second Time In 2019: Here Are The Details

 Back on January 2, The Inquisitr reported that free dining was released for the summer and that was a much earlier release than usual for the discount.
 Availability wasn’t overly huge and some people were upset that the discount was not applicable to their fall trips as it usually is.

-In an effort not to disappoint everyone, Walt Disney World decided to release the free dining discount again and it will also help resort room sales for them.
+In an effort not to disappoint everyone, Walt Disney World decided to release the free dining discount again, and it will also help resort room sales for them.
 The official website of Walt Disney World released all of the details early on Tuesday morning and again, availability is limited which means you will want to book it quick.

 Here are the dates for free dining in late fall and winter of 2019: